 How do I request a security freeze?

 Contact each of the three bureaus.
 See this page for instructions.
 Keep copies of your request and supporting documentation.

 Is there a cost to place, temporarily lift or remove a freeze?

-As of Sept.
-1, 2008, identity theft victims and adults ages 65 and older are able to place a freeze for free.
+As of June 7, 2018, Washington residents are able to place a freeze for free.